OneIdentity/SCALUS/src/README.md

 ### Build

+* Using Visual Studio

+    Open the scalus.sln in Visual Studio and build.

+* Using dotnet CLI

+    Make sure you have nuget.org configured as a package source:

+    ```
+    dotnet nuget list source
+    ```

+    If not, add it:

+    ```
+    dotnet nuget add source -n Nuget.Org https://api.nuget.org/v3/index.json
+    ```

     Use the dotnet CLI to build SCALUS:

+    ```
     dotnet build
+    ```

 The following build parameters can be set to customize the build output: